snabble/Android-SDK/ui-toolkit/README.md

 #### Items

-For each item respectively page the following properties can be set:
+For each item, respectively page, the following properties can be set:

 | Property         | Description                     | Values                             |
 | :---             | :---                            | :---                               |